Keighley and Kendal Turnpike: Keighley

 Keighley's industries were dependent on the effective transportation for incoming coal, supplies and materials and outgoing textiles and textile machinery.
 In 1782 the route out of Keighley by Spring Gardens Lane – Hollins Lane – Hollins Bank Lane was superseded by a new road: Bar House Lane – Keighley Road, the B6265.
 In 1786 North Street was created and from its south end the Union coach departed from The Devonshire Arms on Church Street.

-Keighley became an intersection with other turnpikes including the Two-Laws to Keighley branch of the Toller Lane - Blue Bell turnpike (1755) from Bradford to Colne; the Bradford to Keighley turnpike (1814); and the Keighley—Halifax turnpike.
+Keighley became an intersection with other turnpikes including the Two Laws Toller and Haworth and Blue Bell Trust Turnpike (1755) from Bradford to Colne; the Bradford to Keighley turnpike (1814); and the Keighley—Halifax turnpike.

 Steeton

 Settle made a provision that no gate could be set up nearer to Keighley than Steeton.

 In 1752–53 the turnpike road followed Hollins Bank Road.
 The Pack Horse Inn was nearby.
 In 1753 a new bridge was built over Steeton Beck.
 The first toll gate was set up in 1753 at "Steeton Cross" at the foot of the hill.
 In 1782 when the new road under Hawkcliffe was made, the toll-bar was removed to "Old Bar-house" to intercept traffic by Old Bar-house Lane and the new road.
 The Star Inn was on High Street but its licence and name were moved to a new inn at the road junction on the turnpike road.
 "The Goat’s Head" on the original route of the turnpike on Upper School Street in the 1770s was moved to its present site opposite the Station Road junction.

 In the early 19th century the toll road was diverted under Hawcliffe along the line of the present A629 through the north side of the village.